Worthing Animal Clinic is the area's oldest veterinary practice and oldest animal charity. In an average year the charity holds around

 If a client ceases to be eligible for subsidy, treatment can continue for the lifetime of registered animals under active treatment, on a full fee basis if the client has ceased to receive a qualifying benefit.

-Payment can be made by cash, cheque or credit card and must be made when attending with the animal.
+Payment can be made by cash or credit card and must be made when attending with the animal.

 Out of hours emergencies

-All our out of hours emergency arrangements are provided by Grove Lodge Veterinary Hospital, Upper Brighton Rd, Worthing, BN14 9DL.
-Contact details are set out on our Contact page.
+All our out of hours emergency arrangements are provided by Vets Now Worthing, 18 Upper,

 Those using our out of hours emergency arrangements will be asked to pay 65% of the fee charged, at the time of attending, the balance of 35% being our charitable subsidy.
 In addition, clients will be required to show proof of eligibility (see above).

-The charity will not subsidise non-emergency treatment outside our normal hours, or emergency treatment at surgeries other than Grove Lodge.
+The charity will not subsidise non-emergency treatment outside our normal hours, or emergency treatment at surgeries other than Vets Now.